-A building or land shall be used only for the following purposesprincipal uses and structures, in all cases subject to site plan review by the Planning Commission or where applicable the Planning Director.
+A building or land shall be used only for the following purposes, in all cases subject to site plan review by the Planning Commission or where applicable the Planning Director.
 Detailed limitations and standards for these uses may be found in Article III, Section 1

 - 1. Agriculture, - 2.
 Building material sales - 3.
 Circus or carnival, midways and amusement parks, temporary, for a period of time not to exceed one week per year - 4.
-Cottage industries, tradesmen and artisan shops - 4.5.
-Financial Institutions - 5.6.
-Hotels and motels - 6.7.
-Mini storage facilities - 7.8.
-Machinery and equipment sales, service, and rental - 8.9.
-Motor vehicle sales, service, and rental - 10.
-Offices administrative, business, sales, and professional, subject to site plan review - 9.11.
-Personal wireless facilities collocated - 10.12.
-Public uses, buildings and utilities. - 11.13.
-Restaurants without drive through facilities - 12.14.
-Retail businesses, supplying on the premises, household goods, new automotive parts, agricultural supplies and commodities, sporting goods, and the like, including department, outlet and discount stores - 13.15.
-In the US Route 301 Corridor, the manufacture, processing, fabrication, and assembly of products. - 14.16.
-Distribution centers and warehousing. - 15.17.
-Microbrewery as defined by the State of Maryland
+Financial Institutions - 5.
+Hotels and motels - 6.
+Mini storage facilities - 7.
+Machinery and equipment sales, service, and rental - 8.
+Motor vehicle sales, service, and rental - 9.
+Personal wireless facilities collocated - 10.
+Public uses, buildings and utilities. - 11.
+Restaurants without drive through facilities - 12.
+Retail businesses, supplying on the premises, household goods, new automotive parts, agricultural supplies and commodities, sporting goods, and the like, including department, outlet and discount stores - 13.
+In the US Route 301 Corridor, the manufacture, processing, fabrication, and assembly of products. - 14.
+Distribution centers and warehousing. - 15.
+Microbrewery as defined by the State of Maryland - 16.

-16.18.
 Data processing centers, subject to the alternate design provisions of Section 11.8.C